franzbu/EnhancedSpaces.spoon/README.md

 }
 ```

-Now you can assign your newly created `hyper key` for any modifiers in EnhancedSpaces, for example, `modifierMS`:
+Now you can assign your newly created `hyper key` to any modifiers in EnhancedSpaces, for example, `modifierMS`:

 ```lua